 Then I noticed that a lot of the enquiries were similar – and I realised it would be better if I replied to individuals’ queries on the blog, even if the challenge isn’t relevant to everyone.
 It means I’m able to manage my workload more effectively, while still giving a personal response to an individual challenge – and other introverts who are struggling with the same challenge can also benefit from my insight.

 You say that you are concerned about “intruding into people’s time and attention.”
 However, if people are reading your blog, then they have chosen to do so – and they can leave if it’s taking up too much of their time and attention.

 If you’re using an e-mail newsletter to build a relationship with your tribe, it only goes to people who have chosen to subscribe – and they can choose to unsubscribe if they no longer wish to receive it.
 So, you see, it’s their choice whether or not to connect with your message.

 Whether you’re writing a blog post, doing a webinar or filming a video to-camera, imagine that you are speaking to ONE person, rather than a group of people – because, in fact, you ARE only speaking to one person.
 Only one person at a time is reading your blog or watching your webinar or video.

 Write or speak as though you’re talking to a friend and sharing your thoughts and experiences with them.
 When you share your journey with a group of people, they will each interpret what you say in a way that helps them as individuals.

-If you have a specific challenge around promoting your business as an introvert, and you would like help with it, Ask The Quiet Entrepreneur’s Introvert Coach.
+If you have a specific challenge around promoting your business as an introvert, and you would like help with it, Ask The Quiet Entrepreneur’s Visibility Coach.